xBourner/Dwains-Dashboardv3-Blueprints/card-blueprints/replace-cards/homekit_infused_blueprints/README.md

 <br>Add "/local/vanilla-tilt.js" as a ressource in HA if you want a tilt effect.
 <br>Make sure to restart Home Assistant after you copied all files.

-After you did all that you can add templates in your custom button card.
+After you did all that you can add templates in your custom button card in Dwains Dashboard.
-<br>For templates look in the folders above.
-Screenshots and examples will be there.
+<br> You can also use the replace cards.
+Screenshots and Code Examples are shown below.

 ### Installation: